 Half Day Afternoon Rafting Trip

 Join us for an afternoon of splashes and giggles.
-Our most popular day trip option, the half day afternoon trip, floats down the ‘recreation stretch’ of the Rogue River, just above the ‘Wild and Scenic’ stretch.
-It starts at Morrisons Rogue River Lodge and goes to Grave Creek, encompassing 9 miles and several class II and III rapids.
+Our most popular day trip option, the half-day afternoon trip, floats down the ‘recreation stretch’ of the Rogue River, just above the ‘Wild and Scenic’ stretch.
+It starts at Morrisons Rogue River Lodge and goes to Almeda, encompassing 7 miles and several class I and II rapids.

 Your trip begins at Morrisons Rogue Wilderness Lodge with a hearty lunch and a river orientation from one of your guides.
 After splitting into groups of 6 or less and loading on the boats with a trained guide, you will float through calm pools and splashy rapids as you make your way through the lush forest of the river canyon.
 For those looking for a little bit more excitement, a single person ‘Inflatable Kayak’ is available to share for every raft.